quic-go/docs/content/docs/connect-udp/proxy.md

 `masque.ParseRequest` parses the Extended CONNECT request, and extracts the target host and port from the URI template.
 If parsing of the request fails, it returns a `masque.RequestParseError`.
 This struct contains a field 'HTTPStatus', allowing the application to reject invalid requests with the correct HTTP status code.

-The `masque Request.Target` contains the requested target encoded as `{target_host}:{target_port}`.
+The `masque.Request.Target` contains the requested target encoded as `{target_host}:{target_port}`.
 Applications can implement custom logic to decide which proxying requests are permissible.

 {{< callout type="warning" >}}
   Applications may add custom header fields to the response header, but must not call `WriteHeader` on the `http.ResponseWriter`